rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 ### A Simple Lexer

 Since we don't have a complex grammar, our lexer can just scan tokens separated by whitespace.
-This works but it also means that we need to separate the terminals in our input string with spaces.
+This works, but it also means that we need to separate the terminals in our input string with spaces.
 A better lexer knows whether a token can be scanned regardless of whitespaces.[^11]

 {% code "recursive-ascent.py" %}
 ```python